The Bankrate promise

 - Bank of America offers standard CDs that require a $1,000 minimum deposit, but it also offers Featured CDs that require a $10,000 minimum deposit.

-As you can see, there is a wide range of minimum deposit requirements.
 With so many options, you can find a CD with an opening deposit requirement that works well for your situation.
 In general, expect to have at least $1,000 on hand to open a CD with a competitive rate.

 Before deciding to open a CD, be sure to compare products.
 The money you are putting into a CD will grow at a guaranteed rate, so it pays to shop for the best rate and terms that fit within your savings timeline.